edgarkech/scalable_rollfilm_back/README.md

 _This is my attempt to re-engineer my old 6x12 rollfilm back into a scalable and adaptable design._

-For now I am re-engineering my old 6x12 TinkerCAD-design, which was already available here: https://www.thingiverse.com/thing:2894651
+As a starting point - here's my old 6x12 TinkerCAD-design: https://www.thingiverse.com/thing:2894651

 ## Project goals:
 - of course a 3d printable and usable rollfilm back.